 This rise can sometimes cause a second temperature shift (if you’re charting this is referred to as a tri-phasic chart).
 Generally, a sustained temperature rise for 16 days is considered an early pregnancy sign.
 You must be checking your basal body temperature to catch this early pregnancy sign, simply taking your temp and finding it to be higher than usual is insufficient.

 Early Signs of Pregnancy: Yellow Discharge

-Once you become pregnant, your body creates a mucus plug within your cervix (the opening from your uterus to the vaginal canal) to protect your new baby from infection.
+Once you become pregnant, your body creates a mucus plug within your cervix to protect your new baby from infection.
+Your cervix is the opening between your vaginal and your uterus.
 Early in pregnancy as this plug is formed, many women notice an increase in vaginal discharge which is often yellow in color and thick, sort of like snot.
 Though some women notice this same change just before their period begins.
 You can read more about regular vaginal discharge here and pregnancy discharge here.

 Early Pregnancy Symptoms: Breast Changes

 Breast changes are often cited as one of the most common early signs of pregnancy noticeable as early as the first week after a missed period.
 This is yet another bi-product of rapidly rising hormone levels.
 You may notice pain, tingling, sensitivity, darkening of the area around your nipples, or just seem a bit bustier than usual.